Sensors & transducers

 In one line

-A transducer converts one form of energy into another; a sensor turns a physical quantity — temperature, pressure, light, motion, bio-potential — into an electrical signal.
+A transducer converts one form of energy into another; a sensor is a transducer that turns a physical quantity — temperature, pressure, light, motion, bio-potential — into an electrical signal we can measure.
 Everything measured in digital health starts here.

-A raw sensor signal is tiny and noisy, so a signal chain conditions it:
+A raw sensor signal is usually tiny and noisy, so a signal chain conditions it:

-- Transduce — the element changes an electrical property with the quantity (a thermistor's resistance with temperature; an electrode's voltage with heart activity).
+- Transduce — the sensing element changes an electrical property with the quantity (a thermistor's resistance with temperature; a strain gauge's resistance with pressure; an electrode's voltage with heart activity).

-- Amplify & filter — an op-amp front-end boosts and de-noises.
+- Amplify & filter — an op-amp front-end boosts the signal and strips noise (mains hum, motion).

 Sensors you'll meet in health